-"In a world where we are bombarded with images of 'perfection', it is important to have a safe space where we can explore all areas of our life; the parts that are working well, and that parts that are causing you distress.
+"In a world where we are bombarded with images of 'perfection', it is important to have a safe space where we can explore all areas of our lives; the parts that are working well, and the parts that are causing you distress.
 Through the use of holistic, integrative techniques, I will assist you in managing anxiety, navigating life transitions, and developing meaningful relationships.
 Together, we will explore barriers keeping you feeling stuck so that you can lead a fulfilling, rewarding life."

 Treatment approachesEye Movement Desensitization and Reprocessing Therapy (EMDR)EMDR is a form of trauma treatment that helps process distressing memories and restore the brain's natural healing abilities, reducing the memories' lasting effects and allowing the person to develop more adaptive coping mechanisms. (learn more)